BlinkID/blinkid-in-browser/README.md

 To see the source code of the above examples, check out the [examples directory](examples).
 If you'd like to run examples of the UI component, either through the browser or locally, see the [ui/examples](ui/examples) directory.

 Please keep in mind that BlinkID In-browser SDK is meant to be used natively in a web browser.
-It will not work correctly within a NodeJS backend service.
+It may not work correctly within an embedded browser (WebView) or a NodeJS backend service.
 If you are looking for Cordova/PhoneGap version, please go [here](https://github.com/BlinkID/blinkid-cordova).
 If you want to use BlinkID as a backend service, check out [BlinkID Cloud API](https://microblink.com/products/blinkid/cloud-api) or [BlinkID Self-hosted API](https://microblink.com/products/blinkid/self-hosted-api).

 ## Table of contents